PeteBleackley/PeteBleackley.github.io/Portfolio/ghfp-research-institute.md

 * Hovering the mouse over a country displays the Better Place Index for that country, and its best and worst contributing factors
 * Countries may be selected by ranges of the Better Place Index, or by the best or worst contributing factor.

+## The Outcome

+The interactive map was published.

 ## Technology Used

 * [Geopandas](https://geopandas.org/)